Pomax/are-we-flying/docs/index.md

   /**
    * We're first going to implement this based on the assumption that
    * all the coordinates are from the same tile.
-We'll update that later
+We'll change this later,
+   * because that's not actually a guarantee we have, but let's get
-   * to cover multiple tiles, but let's get something working first!
+   * something working first!
    */
   getMaxElevation(poly) {
     // We can find the tile we need by looking